-If the connection from the Print Provider to the Application Server goes down:
+Q What if the connection from the Print Provider to the Application Server goes down:

 While the PaperCut Server connection is down, no charging will occur.
 When the connection is reestablished, charging will be dependent on the Failure Mode settings.
 If the Failure Mode is: